WilliamLQin/williamqin.com/_pages/about.md

 ![It's me going hiking!](/assets/img/william1-min.jpg){: .image-5 .image-left}

 Since I was 9 years old, I have been applying my programming skills to develop interesting games, create problem solving applications, prototype hardware, and design websites.
 The very first programming language I learned was ActionScript, a language used in Macromedia Flash (today, it is known as Adobe Animate).
 My early journey through learning programming languages was a rough and unguided one—I only had imperfect examples to learn from!
-Despite all odds, I made exciting games that I brought to school for my peers and I to play!
+Despite all odds, I made exciting games that I brought to school for my peers and me to play!

 <br>